-Hiking Mount Agung in Bali is really an extraordinary experience..
-I did not expect it’s going to be that challenging but this is the type of accomplishment real hikers look for 😉
+Hiking Mount Agung in Bali is an extraordinary experience, but it’s a hard climb..
+I did not expect it to be that challenging, but this is the type of accomplishment real hikers look for 😉

-Rising 3,031 meters above sea level, Mount Agung is the highest peak of beautiful Bali island.
-This majestic volcano offers breathtaking views including magic sunset and a truly rewarding hiking experience.
-However, there are several important factors to consider before hiking Mount Agung – proper preparation and planning are key to ensuring a safe and enjoyable hike up.
+Rising 3,031 meters above sea level, Mt Agung is the highest peak of the beautiful Bali island.
+This majestic volcano offers breathtaking views, including a magical sunrise trek and an advantageous hiking experience.
+However, it’s a tough adventure, so there are several important factors to consider before climbing Mount Agung – proper preparation and planning are key to ensuring a safe and enjoyable hike up.

 Hiking Mount Agung - the highest peak in Bali.